wp-plugins/capability-manager-enhanced/readme.txt

 == Changelog ==

+= 1.4.3 =
+  * Fixed : Separate checkbox was displayed for cap->edit_published_posts even if it was defined to the be same as cap->edit_posts
+  * Press Permit integration: automatically store a backup copy of each role's last saved capability set so they can be reinstated if necessary (currently for bbPress)

 = 1.4.2 =
   * Language: updated .pot file
   * Press Permit integration: roles can be marked for supplemental assignment only (and suppressed from WP role assignment dropdown, requires PP 1.0-beta1.4)